robertivan/toc-master/README.md

 ### Automatic Installation
 1. Log in to your WordPress admin panel.
 2. Navigate to **Plugins → Add New**.
-3. Search for "TOC Master".
+3. Search for "TOC Builder by RobertIvan".
 4. Click **Install Now** and then **Activate**.
-5. Navigate to **TOC Master** in the WordPress sidebar to configure.
+5. Navigate to **TOC Builder** in the WordPress sidebar to configure.

 ### Manual Installation
 1. Download the plugin ZIP file.
 2. Upload the `toc-master` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the **Plugins** menu in WordPress.
-4. Navigate to **TOC Master** in the WordPress sidebar to configure.
+4. Navigate to **TOC Builder** in the WordPress sidebar to configure.

 ## 🛠️ Usage

-Once activated, you can configure the plugin via the **TOC Master** menu in your WordPress dashboard.
+Once activated, you can configure the plugin via the **TOC Builder** menu in your WordPress dashboard.

 1.  **Enable TOC**: Toggle the automatic insertion.
 2.  **Select Headings**: Choose which levels (H1-H6) to include.